-The Organization applied for the Canadian Emergency Wage Subsidy ("CEWS") and the Canada Emergency Rent Subsidy ("CERS") and was eligible to receive \$1,435 (2020 - nil) and \$28 (2020 - nil) respectively.
-The CEWS and CERS were recognized in other revenue.
-Included in receivables and other assets is \$1,463 (2020 - nil) of government grants receivable from the CEWS and CERS programs.
+The Organization received the Canadian Emergency Wage Subsidy ("CEWS") and the Canada Emergency Rent Subsidy ("CERS") in 2022 for \$650 and \$44 respectively and the amounts were recognized in other revenue.
+These subsidies ended in 2022 and no further amounts were received in 2023.